canonical/charms.reactive/docs/charms.reactive.decorators.rst

 predicate flags.

 Regular handlers should not accept any arguments.
-When a handler needs to use a (relationship) :class:`~charms.reactive.altrelations.Endpoint`, it can access the endpoint object via the :data:`~charms.reactive.helpers.context` namespace.
+When a handler needs to use a (relationship) :class:`~charms.reactive.endpoints.Endpoint`, it can access the endpoint object via the :data:`~charms.reactive.helpers.context` namespace.
-The only exceptions to this are enpoint handlers, handlers that are instance methods of :class:`~charms.reactive.altrelations.Endpoint`: they get the endpoint object as the `self` argment.
+The only exceptions to this are enpoint handlers, handlers that are instance methods of :class:`~charms.reactive.endpoints.Endpoint`: they get the endpoint object as the `self` argment.

 If a handler needs to use an older interface using the legacy